JeltoksanSnowflakes/CursedInterpolatorPlugin/README.md

 ## Building

 Warning!
-Having `Intellij IDEA` is highly recommended getting much more abilities on editing plugin code.
+Having `Intellij IDEA` is highly recommended for getting much more abilities on editing plugin code.

-The way without `Intellij IDEA` (for building and getting .jar file):
+The way without `Intellij IDEA` (to build and get a .jar file):
 1. Clone this repository.
 2. Run `./gradlew buildPlugin` on *nix or `gradlew.bat buildPlugin` on Windows.
 3. The jar file is created in the `/build/distributions` folder.
-Use the -all file unless you know what you are doing.
+Use only the `-all` file unless you know what you are doing.

 ## License